prezi/clojure-intro/doc/devjournal.md

 but it doesn't handle colors, only black-and-white.
 It doesn't handle backspace, but leaves weird characters instead.
 No reference to its source.
 No good at all, out of question.

+# "Coverpage" of a screencast

+I think it matters.
+Remember to have it, for example with `cowsay` or `figlet`.
+The order of steps is

+  1. Display cover
+  2. Start recording
+  3. Start actual performance

+# Length of a recording

+It may take longer than expected.
+Have a way to estimate it.
+A pageful (cca.
+32 lines) of code takes 2-3 minutes to type in.

+It's also useful to think in terms parts of a presentation, like a full 10 minute screencast can have a number of "chapters".
+You can separate chapters using some movie-style cut, for example a `reset`.